Last updated on April 17th, 2023 at 03:27 pm

 Easy-to-build Blueprint

-Built to be functional than sophisticated, the Vokul S2 is easy to set up from its dissected parts.
-In as fast as 5 minutes, you will literally be riding on this scooter after you start building it from scratch.
+Built to be more functional than sophisticated, the Vokul S2 is easy to set up from its dissected parts.
+In as fast as 5 minutes, you will be riding on this scooter after you start building it from scratch.

 Of course, the process is ideally performed by an adult who knows a thing or two about simple mechanics.
-But this is also a job which a smart enough teen can also do, with little to no error.
+But this is also a job that a smart enough teen can also do, with little to no error.
 The overall difficulty of the procedure is further made easy by the instruction material that comes with the package, which itself is a major boon.
 After all, how can a scooter which only requires simple logic and three bolts to set up could be any hard?

 Perfectly-crafted Aesthetics

-If there is one thing which the VOKUL S2 had right, not discounting the gripe about the minor fault in the seemingly crude hardware build, is that of its aesthetics.
+If there is one thing that the VOKUL S2 had right, not discounting the gripe about the minor fault in the seemingly crude hardware build, is that of its aesthetics.
 Of the two available colored variants, the credit goes best to the “white” version which cleverly hides the unwanted bulges on its connecting parts while at the same time revealing a color scheme that blends flawlessly to it.

 What you get, therefore, is an end product that is as pleasing to the eyes as it is to ride on.
-Although not particularly “show stopper,” it is still a good experience having something that is substantially good to look at as it is with actual use.
+Although not particularly a “show stopper,” it is still a good experience having something that is substantially good to look at as it is with actual use.

 Specifications

-- Age Limit: 7+
+• Age Limit: 7+

-- Weight Limit: 140 lbs. weight limit.
+• Weight Limit: 140 lbs. weight limit.

-- 20 x 4 inches of deck size.
+• 20 x 4 inches of deck size.

-- Ground to Handlebar: Measures 22.2″ x 14.4″ x 25.98″.
+• Ground to Handlebar: Measures 22.2″ x 14.4″ x 25.98″.

-- 100mm polyurethane wheels.
+• 100mm polyurethane wheels.

-- Weighs 7.3 lbs.
+• Weighs 7.3 lbs.

-- Adjustable Height: Yes
+• Adjustable Height: Yes

 Pros

-- Affordable, yet made using high-quality materials
+• Affordable, yet made using high-quality materials

 Cons

-- It is mainly designed for kids of up to a certain weight
+• It is mainly designed for kids of up to a certain weight

 Conclusion